 As late as the 1960s, the area now known as the Ottawa suburb of Kanata was simply rural farmland.
-Development of a planned community began in 1964.
-The plan incorporated the garden city movement first developed at the turn of the 20th century.
+The development of a planned community began in 1964.
+The plan incorporated the garden city movement that first developed at the turn of the 20th century.
 Gaining popularity for emerging suburbs, Kanata’s planners used it to create the young community.
 Kanata joined the city of Ottawa in 2001 and remains the largest suburb, home to about 100,000 people.

 Supporting tech workers and their families, Kanata surrounds Highway 417, southwest of Ottawa Centre.
 Given the spread of the Ottawa urban area as well as the distance to the downtown core, car ownership is common.

 How Much Does Car Insurance Cost in Kanata

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.